 RSM Codec Support

 The monitoring call established between RSM’s simulated phone (simphone) and Agent’s phone is subject to regular call admission control (CAC) procedures.
 The simulated phones on RSM server support and advertise G.711 u-law, G.711 a-law, and G.729 codecs to establish the monitor call with agent phones.

 For all incoming calls from phone (BiB) to RSM

 For all incoming calls from phone (BiB) to RSM, the built-in phone transcoding resources are used to transcode the call (if necessary) and send it on to the monitoring call leg.
-No additional transcoding resources are needed on UCM or Voice Gateway.
+No additional transcoding resources are needed on Unified Communications Manager or Voice Gateway.
 If the incoming call is G.729, RSM Sim Phones Region should be configured to allow a Max Audio Bit Rate of 8 Kbps.
 If the incoming call is G.711, RSM Sim Phones Region should be configured to allow a Max Audio Bit Rate of 64 Kbps.

 For outgoing calls to CVP systems from RSM